vivianyunwang/tell-a-joke-skill/README.md

 Tells the user a funny joke

 ## About
-Tells the user a funny joke related to biology or computer science
+Responds to the user by telling the user a funny joke after the user requests a joke

 ## Examples
 * "Tell"